International

 6918417104 (+30) 85311(+7052) 28927922

 • (b) One can deal with groups of motions whose lattices of translations have lower dimension than the spaces on which the groups act.
 This expansion yields the subperiodic groups.
 In particular, there are frieze groups (groups in a plane with one-dimensional translations), rod groups (groups in space with one-dimensional translations) and layer groups (groups in space with two-dimensional translations).
-These subperiodic groups are treated in IT E (2002)[link] in a similar way to that in which line groups, plane groups and space groups are treated in this volume.
+These subperiodic groups are treated in IT E (2002)link to reference in a similar way to that in which line groups, plane groups and space groups are treated in this volume.
 Subperiodic groups are strongly related to `groups of generalized symmetry'.

 8.1.2.
 Spaces and motions